Prem Nath: Early roles and lead roles (1948 to mid-1960s)

-Premnath made his film debut in Ajit (1948), opposite Monica Desai, which was one of the first colour films.
+Nath made his film debut in Ajit (1948) opposite Monica Desai, which was one of the first colour films.
+He was, however, seen on-screen for the first time in Daulat Ke Liye (1947).
 He got major roles in Raj Kapoor's first directorial film Aag (1948) and Barsaat (1949) which was his first major success.

-In 1951, Nath starred opposite Madhubala in Badal which was a big box office success.
-In 1952, he co starred with Dilip Kumar in the swashbuckling technicolour film Aan which was the highest grossing film at the time.
+In 1951, Nath starred opposite Madhubala in Amiya Chakravarty's Badal.
+The film begot mixed reviews — with a critic remarking that he was "very loud" in his portrayal — but Badal proved to be a box office success.
+Nath further worked with Madhubala in Aaram (1951) and Saqi (1952).
+Also in 1952, he co-starred with Dilip Kumar in the swashbuckling technicolour film Aan which was the highest grossing film at the time.